 Sometimes, yes — but the math depends on whether the lower fee is offset by a weaker marketing package, slower response time, or fewer showings.
 On a $1.2M home, 1% in fee savings equals $12,000.
 The question is whether the home sells for $12,001 more with full service.

-On a detached home in the $1.6M–$2.4M range, total commission (both sides, plus GST) typically lands between $45,000 and $70,000.
-Condos in the $600K–$900K range typically run $23,000–$30,000 total including GST.
+Using a 7% / 3% structure: on a detached home in the $1.6M–$2.4M range, total commission (both sides, including GST) lands between $54,000 and $80,000.
+Condos in the $600K–$900K range run $24,000–$33,000 total including GST.
+Every listing has the opportunity to choose its tier — luxury listings sit at the top of the range.

 Yes — this is called FSBO (For Sale By Owner).
 You still need a BC lawyer for conveyancing, you won't have direct MLS access (you'd use a mere-posting service), and you negotiate directly with buyers and their agents.
 Studies consistently show FSBO homes sell for 5%–12% less, which is why the practice is rare in competitive markets.